multi-os-engine/doc/source/multi-os-engine/3_getting_started/1_installation/installation.rst

 .. note::

 	The Multi-OS Engine sample location changed for the open source SDK.
-The old repository is not updated anymore and will not work with new SDK.
+The `old samples repository <https://github.com/moe-java-samples>`_ is not updated anymore and will not work with the new SDK.
 You may find the updated samples `here (Java) <https://github.com/multi-os-engine/moe-samples-java>`_ and `here (Kotlin) <https://github.com/multi-os-engine/moe-samples-kotlin>`_.

 Install Android Studio / IntelliJ IDEA Plugin
 ---------------------------------------------